tekknolagi/tekknolagi.github.com/favorites.md

   {% endfor %}
 </ul>

-Here are some websites I think look good:
+Here are some websites I like:

 <ul>
   {% for website in site.data.sites %}